iestyn-lewis/ngapptemplate/README.md

     * name - the name of the field
     * class - the css style you want to apply to the field
 * Options
     * updateModeOnly - if true, the form will only have an update mode, no display mode.
     Useful for things you expect only to edit.
+    * allowDelete - if true, you will be able to delete items (after confirmation) from this view
+    * printButton - if true, a print button will appear for this view

+### Configuring Pages

+Pages are configured in the file js\ngat-pages.js

+Each page has:
+* title - the header text that will appear at the top of the page
+* views - the views that will be presented on the page, in the order they are to be presented

+### Configuring Navigation

+Navigation is configured in the file js\ngat-navigation.js.

+Each object in the navigation array represents a menu item.
+Each menu item has:
+* page - the page that is to be displayed, if any, when the menu item is clicked
+* caption - the caption for the menu
+* subMenu - an optional array, containing objects with pages and captions, that should appear as a submenu of this menu item.